Peter-Chou/fira-code-symbol/readme.md

 # Fira Code Symbol Mode

-If you are a [Fira Code](https://github.com/tonsky/FiraCode) fan, you probably want to use it's beautiful Fira Code Symbols in coding as well.
+If you are a [FiraCode](https://github.com/tonsky/FiraCode) fan, you probably want to use its beautiful Symbols in coding as well.
 This can be done with Fira Code Symbol minor mode.

 ![demo](./demo/demo.gif)

 Fira Code Symbols can help your code more readable.

-##Prerequisite
+## Prerequisite

 install [Fira Code Symbol font](https://github.com/tonsky/FiraCode/files/412440/FiraCode-Regular-Symbol.zip) made by [@siegebell](https://github.com/siegebell)

 ---

 ## Install